-Retro Gamers everywhere were delighted by the release of the Nintendo Classic Mini: NES.
+Retro Gamers everywhere were delighted by the release of the Nintendo Classic Mini: NES, then quickly dismayed as it promptly sold out.
 The miniaturised version of the classic NES console connects via HDMI and comes with a controller and 30 pre-installed games.

-In this project we will explore how to build or buy a custom gaming case for your Raspberry Pi as well as some authentic looking controllers so you can play any NES title.
+The good news is that if you have missed out, you can build one yourself.
+In this project we will explore how to build or buy a custom gaming case for your Raspberry Pi as well as some authentic looking controllers so you can play any NES of SNES title.

 Many thanks in advance should go to the RetroPie project which has code and tutorials for turning your Raspberry Pi into a retro gaming system.